Glass bottle of surma by M.D. Hashim, Karachi, Pakistan, 1970-1981

 - 1981-1581 Pt3

-- cosmetics, ayurvedic medicine, bottles, materia medica, medicinal cosmetic, surma bottles, cosmetics, ethnography (indian), ethnography (ayurvedic), surma
+- cosmetics, ayurvedic medicine, bottles, materia medica, medicinal cosmetic, surma bottles, cosmetics, ethnography (indian), ethnography (ayurvedic) and surma

 - furnishing and equipment